nathanielshak/advancedprogramming/Lesson7/README.md

 ## Bucket Sort

-Next, we're going to learn about a sorting algorithms that *could actually use* Selection Sort as part of it.
+Next, we're going to learn about a sorting algorithm you can actually combine with Selection Sort.
 However, in general, it will run much faster, especially with large input sizes.

 [Here](https://mathspace.co/learn/world-of-maths/coding-and-algorithms/sorting-algorithms-58142/sorting-algorithms-2104/) is a detailed description of bucket sort (you'll have to scroll down a bit until you hit bucket sort).
 Feel free to check out some of the other sorting algorithms while you're there!